FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 C
 ```

-**Question 187: How can Dynamic Time Warping (DTW) be combined with classifiers like SVC or k-NN for time series analysis?**
+**How can Dynamic Time Warping (DTW) be combined with classifiers like SVC or k-NN for time series analysis?**
 - A) By using the DTW distance matrix as a feature vector directly in classifiers.
 - B) First computing the DTW distance matrix, then using this matrix to measure similarities in the classifier’s training and testing phases.
 - C) Applying DTW after classification to improve the accuracy of SVC or k-NN.